Import Regulations - France

 - waste of electric and electronic equipment

-Approval at the EU level (positive lists) for many products such as :
+Approval at the EU level (positive lists) is required for products such as:

 - active substances of phytosanitary products